 What’s the difference between leather and bonded leather?
 What’s eco-leather?
 What’s faux leather?
 All valid questions.
-With all these different names for various types of true and man-made upholsteries, it can be tough to determine what’s what.
+With all these different names for various types of natural and manufactured upholsteries, it can be tough to determine what’s what.
 That’s why we’re breaking it all down in this guide to leather.

 Not all grades of leather and faux leather are created equal.
 There are a few important distinctions to consider:

-- Polyurethane is a synthetic product that can be made to look very similar to actual leather
+Polyurethane is a synthetic product that can look very similar to actual leather.

-- Vinyl is another synthetic material that is easy-to-clean and very low-cost
+Vinyl is another synthetic material that is easy to clean and inexpensive.

-Full grain leather hides show their grain, including any natural marks and imperfections.
+Full-grain leather hides show their grain, including any natural marks and imperfections.
 Layers of leather are left underneath the hide, leaving the leather in a state that is as close to its natural form as possible.
 It can breathe, and it’s very durable.
 Eventually, it will develop a patina from interacting with the air.
-Full grain leather is the most expensive to buy, and it’s used to upholster furniture of the highest quality.
+Full-grain leather is the most expensive, and it’s used to upholster furniture of the highest quality.

-Top grain leather is the most common type used in high-end upholstered furniture.
-In this type of material, the split layer of the hide is removed, leaving it thinner and more flexible than full grain leather.
+Top-grain leather is the most common type used in high-end upholstered furniture.
+The split layer of the hide is removed, leaving the material thinner and more flexible than full-grain leather.
 The resulting hide is then sanded to create an even, smooth texture.
-If dyes are used, they are added after sanding, and then a finish coat is applied for durability.
-Not only is top grain leather more affordable than full grain, but it is also more resistant to stains.
+If dyes are used, they are added after sanding, and a finish coat is applied for durability.
+Not only is top-grain leather more affordable than full-grain, but it is also more resistant to stains.

 Split Leather Office Chairs

-Split leather is made from the layer of hide that is left once the top grain portion has been removed.
+Split leather is made from the layer of the hide that is left once the top-grain portion has been removed.
 Hides are shaved horizontally into different layers, so a tannery gets several sheets of leather product from just one hide.
-The split portion of the hide has an artificial layer applied to it which is then embossed with a grain to simulate the look of top grain leather.
-It’s still leather, made from a real hide; however, its cost drops even further, so it is often found on very affordably-priced items.
+The split portion of the hide has an artificial layer applied, which is then embossed with a grain to simulate the look of top-grain leather.
+It’s still leather made from a real hide; however, it is often found on very affordably-priced items.
 Split leather is also used to create suede.

 Bonded Leather Office Chairs

 Bonded leather is neither fish nor fowl, as they say.
-The manufacturing process starts out with real leather scraps—the leftover pieces that would normally become waste from tanneries.
-These are sent to a mill that grinds them into very small pieces, and the pieces are then spray-glued onto the back of a man-made material such as polyurethane.
-This makes the back of the upholstery feel like suede, and this backing can also have an effect on how the material upholsters.
-When a bonded leather is made with a good polyurethane material, it can be difficult to tell the difference between it and real leather.
+The manufacturing process starts with real leather scraps—the leftover pieces that would normally become waste from tanneries.
+These are sent to a mill that grinds them into very small pieces, and the pieces are then spray-glued onto the back of a manufactured material such as polyurethane.
+This makes the back of the upholstery feel like suede, and this backing can also affect how the material upholsters.
+When bonded leather is made with a good polyurethane material, it can be difficult to tell the difference between it and real leather.

-Bonded leather is far less expensive than real leather, but because of its real leather content, marketers can use the word leather in their descriptive materials.
+Bonded leather is far less expensive than real leather, but marketers can use the word leather in their descriptive materials because of its real leather content.
 Some call it recycled leather or eco-friendly leather because the manufacturing process is more environmentally-friendly than leather production, which uses several harsh chemicals.

 Polyurethane Office Chairs

-Polyurethane is used to create imitation leather, sometimes called pleather (plastic leather), synthetic leather or faux leather.
-It can be embossed with any texture, is water-resistant and is easy to clean and maintain.
+Polyurethane is used to create imitation leather, sometimes called pleather (plastic leather), synthetic leather, or faux leather.
+It can be embossed with any texture, and it’s water-resistant and easy to clean and maintain.
 Good quality polyurethane can feel very soft and look a lot like leather.
-To tell the difference, look at the back of the material—if you see a woven fabric backing, it’s man-made.
+To tell the difference, look at the back of the material—if you see a woven fabric backing, it’s manufactured.

 Vinyl Office Chairs

-Another man-made material that many of us are familiar with, vinyl is generally very water-resistant and easy to wipe clean, so it’s often used to upholster furniture for break rooms, high-traffic reception or lounge areas and some office seating.
+Many of us are familiar with vinyl, another man-made material.
+Vinyl is generally water-resistant and easy to wipe clean, so it’s often used to upholster furniture for breakrooms, high-traffic reception or lounge areas, and some office seating.
 It is usually embossed to simulate a leather grain or dyed with a pattern that looks like leather.
 Like polyurethane, vinyl has a woven backing.
-In its common form, it is one of the lowest-cost materials to use for upholstery and is often found on budget-priced furniture.
+In its common form, it is one of the lowest-cost upholstery materials and often found on budget-priced furniture.